Arlanthir/notes/CardMagic.md

 # False counts

+## Biddle count

+Way of counting cards to make them appear more than the number they really are.

+1. Hold the cards in Biddle grip, in the right hand.
+2. Slide the first card to the left hand while counting "one".
+3. Before moving the second card to the left hand, prepare a pinky break.
+4. While moving the third card to the left hand, steal the second card to the bottom of the pack, using your right fingers.
+5. Cound the remaining cards normally.

 ## Elmsley count

 Way of counting cards to make them appear more than the number they really are, or hide face-up cards while counting.